-Financial instruments disclosed, but not carried, at fair value
+Financial instruments not carried at fair value

 The Company uses various financial instruments in the normal course of its business.
-The carrying values of cash and cash equivalents, accrued investment income, receivable for securities sold, certain other assets, payable for securities purchased and certain other liabilities approximated their fair values at December 31, 2021 and 2020 due to their respective short maturities.
+The carrying values of cash and cash equivalents, accrued investment income, certain other assets and other liabilities approximated their fair values at December 31, 2022 and 2021 due to their respective short maturities.
 As these financial instruments are not actively traded, their respective fair values are classified within Level 2.